 Bake until the cookies darken slightly and are cooked through, 9 minutes.

-Chop the chocolate into small pieces and put into a very small, microwave-safe bowl, such as a 4-ounce ramekin.
+Chop the chocolate into small pieces and put into a small, microwave-safe bowl (no need to chop if using chocolate chips).
 Cook on high in the microwave for 30 seconds, stir, and continue to cook in 30-second bursts, stirring after each one, until melted.
 Dunk one half of each cookie into the chocolate and let cool on the baking sheet.
 Store in a covered container.